gravelfreeman/graphite-dashboard-mobile/README.md

 ### 3.2 Add a custom card-room in your dashboard

 The way it work is that you creating a custom template card for 2 rooms that'll be diplayed horizontally.
-Add as many as you want and they'll nicely work together without using a vertical stack card.
+Add as many as you want and they'll nicely work together.
 Here's an example for 2 rooms.

 ```
 type: vertical-stack